 From recruitment to retirement, promotion to specialist role, our training has the information and skills you need to look after yourself, your colleagues and the public.

-Our courses are designed to meet the needs of the emergency service community in Scotland and are listed below.
+Our courses are designed to meet the needs of the emergency service community in Scotland.
+You can take the Staying Well road trip any time online and our facilitator-led courses are listed below.

 Our Learning Toolkit provides information about other mental health related courses available through national health services.